The Golden Gear

 "I might deserve it.
-I feel the horrible regret even stronger than ever now.
+I can feel the regret now stronger than ever.
 I did what I did because I wanted to help!
-I was too blind by my anger to see a better way to act.
-Over the last few years, I've only hoped that everything turned out alright.
-Or what I mean to say is I've been hoping it didn't turn out alright and then everything will become alright.
+I was too blinded by my anger to see a better way to act.
+Through these lonely years, I haven't been able to do anything to help them.
+All I can do is hope that everything turned out alright.
+Or what I mean to say is that I've been hoping it didn't turn out alright, and then everything will become alright.
 You know what I mean, right?"

-"I'll tell you what."
-The man's voice said.
+"I'll tell you what," the man said.
 "We'll start heading home now.
 I have a feeling the time is coming soon.
-It'll take a few weeks to get there, so if we change our minds, we can always turn back.
+If we change our minds, we can always turn back.
 After all, it was so long ago that I'm sure they won't even remember me."

 The blurry image of the squeaky thing shook what appeared to be a head.

 "You're right.
 Nobody has forgotten me.
-I've changed the future forever and nothing can change it back to the way it was before..."
+I've changed the future forever, and nothing can make it go back to the way it was before—"

 The alarm was ringing.
-Evina had experienced another dream, even though he was certain he was rid of them by now.
+Evina had experienced another dream.
+He had hoped he was rid of them by now.
 It was strange how they kept on coming back, and they always involved the man and the squeaking thing.
-Each time he saw one of the dreams the picture got clearer, but it still remained a little blurry.
-If only there was a way he could tune it and make it more visible.
+Each time he saw one of the dreams, the picture got clearer, but it still remained a little blurry.
+If only there were a way he could bring it into focus.

-The worst part was the toons never understood his dreams.
-Sometimes they would even mock.
-So he decided to stop talking to them about the subject.
+The worst part was that the toons never understood his dreams.
+When they weren't in the best mood, they would laugh at him.
+So, he decided to stop bringing up the subject.

-He was wondering if maybe the dreams weren't simply a tale of the subconscious mind but rather something that was real.
-He could swear that the man and the squeaking thing were real and that they were either friends or enemies, not neutral to him.
+He still suspected that the dreams weren't simply a tale of the subconscious mind but rather something that was real.
+He could swear that the man and the squeaking thing were real, and that they were either friends or enemies, not neutral to him.
 He was absolutely certain that they had something to do with him; otherwise, he wouldn't be seeing them.

 Like other days, everyone put on their cog suits and grabbed a few pie slices for breakfast.
-The rotten throw gags didn't bother them any more now.
-They never would have guessed how many confiscated gags from sad toons were carried here in the pockets of cogs.
+The rotten throw gags didn't bother them anymore.
+They would never have guessed how many confiscated gags from sad toons were carried here in the pockets of cogs.

 The first thing that they needed to do was return their loan.
 They took the next bus to the old bank.
 When they walked inside, they saw the same Loan Shark waiting for them there.

-They had about 10,000 cogbucks now.
-Most of it was from Evina's day at the meeting and some they found in the pockets of the stolen suits they were wearing.
+They had about twenty thousand cogbucks now.
+Most of it was from Evina's day at the meeting; the rest they found in the pockets of the stolen suits they were wearing.
 They could go home tomorrow if they wanted to, even though it would still be difficult to remain hidden, and they knew they wouldn't.
 They felt obligated to stay and continue their dangerous quest.

 The next stop was Cog Standard Wear.
-"We need to make a good impression on our host."
-Harry said.
+"We need to make a good impression on our host," Harry said.
 "Dressing formally will show our respect.
-And if he's an enemy, it can make him think that we're actually cogs and not toons.
-They likely believe that toons will never dress up this fancy, even when the occasion is extremely important."
+And if he's an enemy, it might make him think we're actually cogs and not toons.
+They probably believe that toons would never dress up this fancy, even when the occasion is extremely important."

 Evina looked at the mirror.
 He pulled his bowtie tight and made sure everything was in proper order.
 It was unusual to see a toon in a tuxedo.
 His feathers were combed back, he had his bill polished, and he looked perfectly spiffy.
 Feeling satisfied, he opened the dressing room door and stepped outside.

-"That sure took you long enough."
-Paddlewhip grumbled.
+"That sure took you long enough," Ricky grumbled.
 All the toons looked prepared for a fancy dinner.
 It took them a while to get home.
 They were extra careful not to step in any puddles from the recent rainstorm.
-It was cold again and the puddles would soon turn to ice.
+It was cold again, and the puddles would soon turn to ice.

 Harry took their minds off Mr. M by trying to explain some weather patterns.
-He explains to them that the winds and water from the arctic were blowing down on Cogtropolis and nearby areas.
-It's a strange phenomenon that happens every once in a while that makes the autumn feel like winter.
-Only when on the roof of the apartment did Evina remember that they were still in the desert.
+He taught them that the winds and water from the arctic were blowing down on Cogtropolis and nearby areas.
+It's a strange phenomenon that happens every once in a while.
+It makes the autumn feel like winter.
+Only now, on the roof of the apartment, did Evina remember that they were still in the desert.
 The air currents up there were warm and dry.

 Unfortunately, they missed the bus and had to wait for another one.
 They wondered if they would ever risk going back to work.
 They had to do something about it.
 They could've resigned if they weren't staying any longer.